 6th Grade Reading Assignment

-- As you're reading, keep a reader's notebook/google doc and complete these tasks:
+- As you read, keep a reader's notebook/Google Doc and complete these tasks:

 - Find 5 vocabulary words you didn't know before and;